soumya4279/SIH_INTERNAL_ROUND_1_S.T.A.Rs/README.md

 ## Cloud
 Cloud (AWS) has 2 EC2 instances one VPN and the other a server that host app server
 ## VPN server
-- expo is supposed to run locally so vpn makes it so that both app server and mobile app are virtually on same network
+- A VPN server allows the Expo app to run locally while ensuring that both the app server and the mobile app are virtually on the same network.
+This setup is crucial for seamless communication and testing during development, as it mimics a shared local network environment even if the devices are physically apart
 - ## app server
 - expo app server runs the app and takes logs which then send those logs to a S3 bucket in AWS itself
 ## Raspberry PI